robertoc-torres/robertoc-torres/README.md

 - 📫 How to reach me? you can send me an email through my personal website (robertoctorres.com)

 <!---
-This repository is special because it will be a compilation of labs and guides I will be using to prepare myself for the upcoming personal challenges
+This repository is special because it will be a compilation of labs and guides I will be using to prepare myself for the upcoming personal challenges.

+DISCLAIMER: The code presented on this repository is far for being optimized.
 --->